 - Adopters must be 18 years or older.
 Parents can adopt for children.

-- Have no prior violations of adoption regulations or convictions of inhumane treatment to animals.
+- Adopters must have no prior violations of adoption regulations or convictions of inhumane treatment to animals.

-- Will have no more than 4 untitled animals in the same location unless an additional screening form and employment statement are completed.
+- Adopters must have no more than four untitled animals in the same location unless an additional screening form and employment statement are completed.

 - Adopters must be present to select their animal.

-- Corral fence: 6 feet high for untrained, adult horses, 4 1/2 feet for burros; 5 feet high for trained horses and horses less than 18 months of age.
+- Corral fence: 6 feet high for untrained adult horses; 4 1/2 feet for burros; 5 feet high for trained horses and horses less than 18 months old.

-- Fencing material should be rounded pipes, poles, or wooden planks.
-Small mesh woven wire (2" X 4" or smaller) fencing with a board along the top and in the middle is acceptable.
+- Fencing material should be rounded pipes, poles or wooden planks.
+Small mesh woven wire (2" x 4" or smaller) fencing with boards along the top and in the middle is acceptable.